 Even if your business continuity plan had been a success until this year, you might be experiencing new issues with your IT provision.
 Does your IT provider have the ability to continue meeting the needs of your business, even during periods of crisis?
 Whether it’s getting through current circumstances or even looking ahead to future times of threat, you need to be sure you have an IT back-up in place for your business to remain operational.

 On the IT service side, this means finding a way to conduct safe, onsite visits or getting proactive with remote support services.
 Maintaining the level of support you need and making sure that service level agreements don’t start to slip is important.
 A lack of effective IT solutions can have a number of negative consequences on your business.

 Increased Security Incidents

 When an IT service provider fails to deliver the support that your business needs, you will end up with numerous flaws in your network.
-For a while, this may go undetected, but it provides an easy point of entry for hackers looking to steal data and enact scams on your organization.
+For a while, this may go undetected,but it provides an easy point of entry for hackers looking to commit a USA crime, steal data and enact scams on your organization.

 Just as you would never leave the doors of your house unlocked when you go out, you shouldn’t be leaving your business digitally exposed and vulnerable to threats from outside forces.

 Cyber criminals operate in increasingly sophisticated ways, and they are well aware of the fact that most businesses have had to make hurried adjustments to remote IT set ups to enable home-based working.
 The high likelihood of inadequate security in these companies means that many have become a target for cybercrime.

 When data is stolen, it can be catastrophic—not only could your company face lawsuits and huge regulatory fines, but such an incident can cause untold reputational damage.
 In fact, Forbes has uncovered the fact that the average cost of a data breach is highest in the US and can total $7.91m.